hkbuttar/matchstate/models/README.md

 held-out test matches, mean swing at the red-card minute was **0.157** for GBM vs. **0.0049** for static Dixon-Coles -- confirming this is a systematic, structural blind spot in the Poisson-family models, not a one-off.
-This is one of Step 6's real findings made concrete: even though gradient boosting loses on aggregate Brier score, it captures information (red cards, momentum) the baselines are structurally incapable of using at all.
+This makes the gradient boosting comparison above concrete: even though gradient boosting loses on aggregate Brier score, it captures information (red cards, momentum) the baselines are structurally incapable of using at all.